 Uses of Quartz as an Abrasive

 The high hardness of quartz, seven on the Mohs Scale, makes it harder than most other natural substances.
 As such it is an excellent abrasive material.
 Quartz sands and finely ground silica sand are used for sand blasting, scouring cleansers, grinding media, and grit for sanding and sawing.

 Uses of Quartz as a Foundry Sand

 Quartz is very resistant to both chemicals and heat.
 It is therefore often used as a foundry sand.
 With a melting temperature higher than most metals, it can be used for the molds and cores of common foundry work.
-Refractory brick are often made of quartz sand because of its high heat resistance.
+Refractory bricks are often made of quartz sand because of its high heat resistance.
 Quartz sand is also used as a flux in the smelting of metals.

 Uses in the Petroleum Industry

 Quartz sand has a high resistance to being crushed.
-In the petroleum industry sand slurries are forced down oil and gas wells under very high pressures in a process known as hydraulic fracturing.
-This high pressure fractures the reservoir rocks and the sandy slurry injects into the fractures.
+In the petroleum industry, sand slurries are forced down oil and gas wells under very high pressures in a process known as hydraulic fracturing.
+This high pressure fractures the reservoir rocks, and the sandy slurry injects into the fractures.
 The durable sand grains hold the fractures open after the pressure is released.
 These open fractures facilitate the flow of natural gas into the well bore.

 Many Other Quartz Sand Uses

-Quartz sand is used as a filler in the manufacture of rubber, paint and putty.
+Quartz sand is used as a filler in the manufacture of rubber, paint, and putty.
 Screened and washed, carefully sized quartz grains are used as filter media and roofing granules.
 Quartz sands are used for traction in the railroad and mining industries.
 These sands are also used in recreation on golf courses, volleyball courts, baseball fields, children's sand boxes and beaches.

-Uses of Quartz Crystals
+Uses for Quartz Crystals

 Quartz as a Gemstone

 Quartz makes an excellent gemstone.
 It is hard, durable, and usually accepts a brilliant polish.
-Popular varieties of quartz that are widely used as gems include: amethyst, citrine, rose quartz, and aventurine.
+Popular varieties of quartz that are widely used as gems include: amethyst, citrine, rose quartz, smoky quartz, and aventurine.
 Agate and jasper are also varieties of quartz with a microcrystalline structure.

 Special Silica Stone Uses